About WORLDSymposium

 In all references and educational materials, it is WORLDSymposium’s editorial practice to eliminate the term “storage” in the context of “lysosomal storage disease”.
 This focuses attention on the growing body of knowledge indicating that ‘storage’ may not be the primary common mechanism of pathobiology in these conditions.
 While the physical accumulation of undegradable macromolecules might be important in disease manifestations like skeletal deformation, other processes such as inflammation and regulation of cell activity through the mTOR pathway, are increasingly recognized as more critical factors in the underlying pathology.
 To be clear, use of the term “lysosomal storage disease” (or “lysosomal storage disorder”) has changed to “lysosomal disease” (or “lysosomal disorder”) in all WORLDSymposium materials.

-WORLDSymposium 2024 Attendance
+WORLDSymposium 2026 Attendance

-The 20th Annual WORLDSymposium™ was the largest annual international scientific meeting dedicated specifically to advancing lysosomal disease research.
+The 22nd Annual WORLDSymposium™ was the largest annual international scientific meeting dedicated specifically to advancing lysosomal disease research.

-Since its inception as a small group of passionate researchers in 2002, WORLDSymposium has grown to an international forum that attracted almost 2000 participants from more than 50 countries in 2024.
+Since its inception as a small group of passionate researchers in 2002, WORLDSymposium has grown to an international forum that attracted almost 2000 participants from more than 50 countries in 2026.

 The underlying theme of WORLDSymposium is “transitioning molecular biology to human therapies” and the meeting seeks to elucidate the challenges — and highlight the successes — in bringing bench discoveries into successful clinical therapies.

-Download a copy of the WORLDSymposium 2024 Summary Report.
+Download a copy of the WORLDSymposium 2026 Summary Report.

 Lysosomal Diseases

-The lysosomal diseases are a collection of more than 40 clinical syndromes (view list here) with incidence rates ranging from 1 in 20,000 (Gaucher disease) to 1 in 300,000 (Wolman disease) live births; taken together these conditions are responsible for a significant amount of disability and disease burden.
+The lysosomal diseases are a collection of more than 40 clinical syndromes (view the Lysosomal Disease Network’s list here) with incidence rates ranging from 1 in 20,000 (Gaucher disease) to 1 in 300,000 (Wolman disease) live births; taken together these conditions are responsible for a significant amount of disability and disease burden.
 The rarity of each lysosomal disease means that no single medical research center has an opportunity to see sufficient numbers of patients with any one disease to effectively describe the full spectrum of each disease or adequately test any new therapies.
 The combined and integrated efforts of a network of centers with expertise in one or more of these diseases, and a comprehensive interprofessional team, are necessary to evaluate and improve care for patients with lysosomal diseases.

 Examples of lysosomal diseases include: Aspartylglucosaminuria; Batten disease; cholesteryl ester storage disease; Fabry disease; fucosidosis; galactosialidosis types I & II; Krabbe disease; neuronal ceroid lipofuscinosis (infantile, late infantile, juvenile); mucolipidosis types II, III, & IV; mucopolysaccharidosis types I, II, III, IV, VI, and VII (Hurler, Hurler–Scheie, and Scheie; Hunter, Sanfilippo, Morquio, Maroteaux–Lamy syndromes, and Sly syndrome, respectively); Niemann–Pick disease; Pompe disease; Sandhoff disease; Schindler disease; sialidosis types I & II; Tay-Sachs disease; Wolman disease; alpha-mannosidosis types I & II; beta-mannosidosis.
 (This is by no means an exhaustive list, but it gives examples of the many diseases included.)